pitsi-Dolo/Digital-Portfolio-Project-Presentation-3/README.md

 ### 🔁 Reflection (Using STAR Technique)

 > **🟦 S – Situation:**
-> I needed to build a professional online presence and grow my network in the ICT field.
+> I realized that networking is essential for career growth in ICT, yet I had not built any online professional presence.

 > **🟨 T – Task:**
-> My task was to create or update my LinkedIn profile and connect with professionals in my field.
+>I needed to create or update a LinkedIn profile and begin engaging with industry professionals, alumni, and potential employers.

 > **🟩 A – Action:**
-> I updated my profile with my CV details, joined ICT-related groups, and connected with classmates, alumni, and industry professionals.
+> I updated my LinkedIn profile with a professional photo, summary, and detailed information about my skills, projects, and education.
+I followed technology-related pages, joined ICT discussion groups, and connected with peers and professionals.
+I also engaged by commenting on posts related to software development and innovation.

 > **🟥 R – Result:**
-> I developed a strong LinkedIn profile and received several helpful insights from professionals.
-I now understand the value of online networking for career growth.
+>My profile became more professional and visible.
+I gained valuable connections, insights into the ICT industry, and even mentorship advice from professionals.
+I learned that consistent networking can lead to learning opportunities, internships, and long-term career success.

 ---